Easy Lower Back Yoga for Beginners

 4. Knee-to-Chest Pose (Apanasana) (Yellow/Green)

-Why it helps: This pose decompresses the spine and stretches glutes, relieving tension—a great addition to gentle beginner yoga.
+Why it helps: This pose decompresses the spine and stretches glutes, relieving tension—an easy add-in for a beginner-friendly flow.

 How to do it: